joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-bytearrays/reading-and-writing-a-bytearray.md

 objects by reference and allows endpoints to restore object relationships.
 AMF 3 improves AMF 0 by sending object traits and strings by reference, in addition to object references, and by supporting new data types that were introduced in ActionScript 3.0.
-The `ByteArray.objectEcoding` property specifies the version of AMF that is used to encode the object data.
+The `ByteArray.objectEncoding` property specifies the version of AMF that is used to encode the object data.
 The flash.net.ObjectEncoding class defines constants for specifying the AMF version: `ObjectEncoding.AMF0` and `ObjectEncoding.AMF3`.